YuimaNakamura/master-dissertations/README.md

 # master-dissertations
-create_csv.py
-This Python script is responsible for extracting waveform data from MiniSEED files and converting it into CSV format.
-It handles channel separation (E-W, N-S, Z), timestamps, and amplitude values.
-The resulting CSV files are stored in a designated intermediate directory for further processing.

-create_root_forFFT.cpp
-This C++ program, using the ROOT framework, reads the CSV files and converts them into ROOT files.
-It constructs a TTree for each waveform file, storing relevant metadata (e.g., station ID, channel, sampling rate) alongside the time and amplitude data.
-Time values are converted to a UNIX timestamp format to facilitate FFT analysis.
+## Workflow Overview

+### `create_csv.py`
+- Python script
+- Extracts waveform data from MiniSEED files and converts it to CSV format
+- Handles channel separation (E-W, N-S, Z), timestamps, and amplitude values
+- Output CSV files are saved in an intermediate directory for further processing

+---

+### `create_root_forFFT.cpp`
+- C++ program using the ROOT framework
+- Reads CSV files and converts them into ROOT files
+- Creates a TTree for each waveform file containing:
+  - Metadata such as station ID, channel, and sampling rate
+  - Time data converted to UNIX timestamp format
+  - Amplitude data
+- Data is stored in a format suitable for FFT analysis

+---

-Output Directory
+### Output Directory
-The converted ROOT files are saved in the output_FFT_root directory.
-Each file corresponds to one original MiniSEED input file and is named accordingly for clarity and traceability (e.g., waveform_0.root, waveform_1.root, ... waveform_9.root).
+- Converted ROOT files are saved in the `output_FFT_root` folder
+- Each file corresponds to an original MiniSEED file and is named accordingly for easy tracking, e.g.,
+  - `waveform_0.root`, `waveform_1.root`, …, `waveform_9.root`

+---

-Next Steps
+### Next Steps
-With the ROOT files prepared, users can perform spectral analysis using ROOT’s built-in FFT tools.
-This enables visualization and comparison of the seismic frequency components across all recorded time intervals and channels.
+- Once ROOT files are prepared, spectral analysis can be performed using ROOT’s built-in FFT tools
+- This allows visualization and comparison of seismic frequency components across different time intervals and channels

 <br>